ucsb-cs156/ucsb-cs156.github.io/topics/windows/windows_wsl.md

 Your output should look something like this:

 ```
-Apache Maven 3.9.6 (4c87b05d9aesdfce574290d1acc98575as5eb6cd39)
+Apache Maven 3.9.9
 Maven home: /opt/maven
-Java version: 17.0.9, vendor: Private Build, runtime: /usr/lib/jvm/java-17-openjdk-amd64
+Java version: 21.0.4, vendor: ...
 Default locale: en_US, platform encoding: UTF-8
 OS name: "linux", version: "5.4.0-72-generic", arch: "amd64", family: "unix"
 ```

 ## Install nvm and Node on WSL

-The projects in this class currently use Node 16.x LTS and npm 8.x.
+The projects in this class currently use Node v20.17.0 (npm v10.8.2)

 You can see the various versions of node at this link: <https://nodejs.org/en/download/releases>.
-As of S23, the current LTS for node is 18.x.
-We may migrate the code bases to Node 18 this quarter if time permits.
+As of F24, the current LTS for node is v20.17.0.

-While we could install Node 16.x directly, a better way to install Node on development computers is through Node Version Manager, or `nvm`.
+While we could install Node 20.17.0 directly, **a better way to install Node on development computers is through Node Version Manager**, or `nvm`.
 This is a program that allows you to easily install and switch between different versions of Node.

 To install `nvm`, run the following command.
 As of the time of writing, the latest version is <tt>{{page.nvm_version}}</tt>
 * To check whether this command is the latest version, visit [this link](https://github.com/nvm-sh/nvm#install--update-script)